UMEP-dev/UMEP-Docs/docs/source/processor/Urban Energy Balance Urban Energy Balance (SUEWS, simple).rst

        - To open the plugin from SUEWS Simple and generate the data.

 * Initial Conditions
     The initial conditions are entered here.
 These relate to time of year, days since rain, soil moisture state and daily mean air temperature at the beginning of a model run.
 The state of the leaf cycle sets a rough estimate of leaf area index based on season.
-To adjust this in more detail, the SUEWS, BLUEWS (Advanced) plugin should be used.
+To adjust this in more detail, the SUEWS (Advanced) plugin should be used.

 * Meteorological File
     The location and filename (.txt) of the meteorological file should be specified here.
 The format used in most UMEP-related plugins where meteorological data is required can be generated using the Metdata Processor in UMEP.
 For details, see the help section in the Metdata Processor or the SUEWS manual (Ward et al. 2016a).